 2. Rambo: First Blood Part II (1985)

-The images moviegoers have of Rambo come almost entirely from the sequel; the bow & arrow, the high body count, the bazookas and so on.
+The image moviegoers have of Rambo comes almost entirely from the sequel; the bow & arrow, the high body count, the bazookas and so on.
 Where First Blood is a drama at its core, First Blood Part II transformed Rambo into a literal one-man army.
 The story finds Rambo being released from prison following his actions in the first movie and tasked with returning to Vietnam to take pictures of an empty POW camp.
 Of course, he finds it’s not so empty and it's up to him to get the POWs home.

 1. First Blood (1982)

 First Blood is a project that was kicked around Hollywood for a long time before reaching screens.
-Dustin Hoffman, Paul Newman and Al Pacino all turned it down, and Stallone – whose post-Rocky movies hadn’t made much impact – was the eleventh choice.
+Dustin Hoffman, Paul Newman, and Al Pacino all turned it down, and Stallone – whose post-Rocky movies hadn’t made much impact – was the eleventh choice.
 The film opens with Rambo coming to a small town to reunite with the only other surviving member of his Vietnam squad – only to find he’s passed away from cancer.
 On his way out of town, he’s picked up by Sheriff Teasle (Brian Dennehy), who sees him as a homeless vagrant and drives him out of town.
 Rambo is arrested when he refuses to leave, and after some police station abuse triggers his PTSD, he escapes and a violent manhunt begins.

 While First Blood contains plenty of action, it's ultimately a drama about a man broken by his war experiences and struggling to fit back in.
 He was a hero in the war but once he returned home, he was cast aside and forgotten.
 For most of the movie, Stallone is near mute, only communicating with his eyes and body language until his breakdown down at the end.
 This was something of a happy accident, as Rambo featured much more in the original cut.
-Stallone hated his version so much he recommended to producers they cut Rambo’s dialogue to the bare minimum and let other characters do the talking.
-This turned out to an inspired choice as it may rank as some of Stallone’s best work on screen.
+Stallone hated this version so much he recommended to producers they cut Rambo’s dialogue to the bare minimum and let other characters do the talking.
+This turned out to an inspired choice and it may rank as some of Stallone’s best work on screen.

 Viewers experiencing First Blood based on the reputation of the series might be surprised by how grounded it is.
-The body count only comes to one, and Rambo is far from an invincible machine; when he’s wounded, it really hurts.
-Brian Dennehy is also great as Teasle, whose pride and arrogance digs him and his men into ever deeper trouble.
+The body count comes to one, and Rambo is far from an invincible machine; when he’s wounded, it really hurts.
+Brian Dennehy (The Blacklist) is also great as Teasle, whose pride and arrogance digs him and his men into ever deeper trouble.
 Teasle is easily the franchise’s most complex antagonist, and Dennehy brings depth to what could have been a two-dimensional bully.
-Colonel Trautman’s fatherly relationship with Rambo would get fleshed out in later entries, but his presence here is a little more sinister, and there’s every implication part of his reason for taking part in the manhunt is to cover his own mistakes.
+Trautman’s fatherly relationship with Rambo would get fleshed out in later entries, but his presence here is vaguely sinister, and there’s every implication part of his reason for taking part in the manhunt is to cover his own mistakes.
 His stoic presence is well used during Rambo’s breakdown scene, where even his face cracks a little upon hearing how broken his former best soldier has become.